Relational & Embodied Psychotherapy

 My therapeutic approach is grounded in a deeply humanistic commitment to personal freedom, anti-racism, anti-scapegoating, and the celebration of diversity.
 I’ve had the honor of listening to the stories and struggles of hundreds of BIPOC, LGBTQ+, and other marginalized individuals, learning from their wisdom and lived experiences.
 Over time, I have pursued both personal and professional growth to deepen my empathy, expand my understanding, and honor these communities more fully.

-As a psychotherapist, I affirm the validity of neurodivergent experience, informed by my own journey and extensive work with neurodivergent clients.
+As a psychotherapist, I also affirm the validity of neurodivergent experience, informed by my own journey and extensive work with neurodivergent clients.
 I also recognize that meaningful change may involve examining the roles, patterns, and identities that form around neurodivergent traits—always with sensitivity, curiosity, and choice.

-Over Two Decades of Experience Across Healthcare, Crisis Response, and Deep Psychotherapeutic Work
+Over Two Decades of Experience Across Healthcare, Crisis Response, and Deep Psychotherapeutic Work with Systems

-I bring over 20 years of psychotherapy experience across a range of settings, including hospitals and healthcare systems, employee assistance programs (EAP), community mental health clinics, and residential treatment facilities.
+I bring 20 years of psychotherapy experience across a range of settings, including hospitals and healthcare systems, employee assistance programs (EAP), community mental health clinics, and residential treatment facilities.
 My work is rooted in helping individuals, couples, families, and groups recognize the embodied patterns of emotion, behavior, and thought that shape their lives—often outside of conscious awareness.
 By slowing these patterns down, people can find greater self-awareness, relational clarity, and personal agency.